 Gain skills and confidence to decide for yourself

-Reading the Mountain Air
+Read the Mountain Air.

 Interpret Sky.
-Read Terrain and Air currents
+Read Wind, Terrain and Sun

 Understanding Weather Forecasts even better